As I pulled the weeds from the garden, I knew this was a perfect metaphor for all the mental game lessons I was being taught.

-That book spoke to me in a way that I had never heard coaches speak.
+I read the highlight boxes which spoke to me in a way that I had never heard coaches speak:

 - Putting the process ahead of the outcome vs. being fixated on winning.